sc-forks/solidity-coverage/docs/upgrade.md

 ### Are you launching testrpc-sc as a stand-alone client?

 + Stop.
-The coverage plugin launches the client itself.
+The coverage plugin needs to launch the client itself so it can hook into the EVM.
+By default it uses the ganache bundled in your Truffle, but you can use any version (see below).

-### Were you passing testrpc-sc lots of options as flags?
+### Were you passing testrpc-sc lots of options as flags? :jp:

 + If the flags were --allowUnlimitedContractSize --gasLimit --gasPrice or --emitFreeLogs, you can safely ignore them.
 Ditto if your port was `8555`.